Anorov/cloudflare-scrape/README.md

 Installation
 ============

 Simply run `pip install cfscrape`.
+You can upgrade with `pip install -U cfscrape`.
 The PyPI package is at https://pypi.python.org/pypi/cfscrape/

 Alternatively, clone this repository and run `python setup.py install`.